slerman12/UnifiedML2old/README.md

 [comment]: <> (Please see [paper]&#40;https://arxiv.com&#41; for more details.)

+## How is this possible?

+**RL**: All agents implement our "Creator"/"DPG" framework to support both continuous and discrete action spaces.

+**Classification**: treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets re-framed as tasks that yield labels rather than rewards.

+**Generative** modeling reframes the Actor-Critic as a Generator-Discriminator, a surprisingly simple RL-GAN unification.

 [comment]: <> (## Citing The Hard Worker Who Labored For You Day And Mostly Day)
 ## Citing